eford/Astro585_2015_Fall_Public/labs/3/ex2.md

 Hints:  You could use [write]( http://docs.julialang.org/en/release-0.3/stdlib/io-network/#Base.write) and [read](http://docs.julialang.org/en/release-0.3/stdlib/io-network/#Base.read) or [serialize](http://docs.julialang.org/en/release-0.3/stdlib/io-network/#Base.serialize) and [deserialize](http://docs.julialang.org/en/release-0.3/stdlib/io-network/#Base.deserialize).
 Remember to commit your changes to your git repository.
 Write a new function to test your functions for reading/writing binary files.
 If the test reveals any bugs, fix them and write a sentence or two about what you learned from the experience.

 b) Time how long it takes for both reading and writing of the 1024 and 1024^2 size arrays.
-If its practical on your computer, try a significantly larger size like 10*10242 or 100*10242.
+If its practical on your computer, try a significantly larger size like 10*1024^2 or 100*1024^2.
 (Youll likely use open, close (or a do block), and either read and write or serialize and deserialize.)
 How do these times compare to the time required for ASCII files?
 How does the resulting file size compare?
+(If you used serialize/deserialize, what is the big caveat about using those for files?
+Give an example of a use case where they would be inappropriate and write/read should be used instead.
+Give a use case that would be appropriate for serialize/deserialize.)

-c) Repeat part a, but reading and writing the data to a binary file in the JLD format (built on top of HDF5).
-For this, youll need to add and load Julias JLD package:
+c) Repeat part a, but reading and writing the data to a binary file in the JLD format (built on top of [HDF5](http://www.hdfgroup.org/HDF5/) and the [Julia interface to HDF5](https://github.com/timholy/HDF5.jl)).
+For this, youll need to add and load Julia's [JLD package](https://github.com/JuliaLang/JLD.jl):
 ```julia
 Pkg.add("JLD")
 using JLD